MetaMask/core/docs/writing-controllers.md

 };
 ```

-## Use standard naming for event identifiers
+## Use standard naming scheme for event identifiers

 An event is not an action, so the identifier for an event should not describe something that the controller needs to do, but rather something that has has happened to the controller.